Chandler Limited, EMI, Abbey Road Studios, Tg Opto Compressor, front

 TG Opto Compressor

-Chandler Limited TG2-500 Pre Amp - EMI - Abbey Road Studios
+EMI Abbey Road Studios

 The Chandler Limited TG Opto compressor is a handmade, fully discrete, mono, dual space module, designed for the 500 Series format.